OliverCulleyDeLange/location-alarm/qa/QA_1.0.0_ios.md

-# QA
+# QA ✅❌

 ## What is this?

 - Manual tests to complete before releasing.
-Copy this file into the [qa](./qa) directory and rename with the version number like `QA_1.0.0.md`
+Copy this file into the [qa]() directory and rename with the version number and platform like `QA_1.0.0_android.md`
 - Ideally replace these with automated UI tests eventually.
 - Acts as a complete list of everything the app should do.